ECONOMICS & RESEARCH

 Prof. Mason

-On average, researchers found10.4 particleslarger than 100 microns and 315 particles between6.5 and 100 micronsin each liter of water.
-That's how many contaminantsare absorbed by our bodies.
+On average, researchers found10.4 particleslarger than 100 microns and 315 particles between6.5 and 100 micronsin every liter of water.
+That’s how many contaminantsour bodies absorb.

-The quantities were also uneven: some contained thousands, others none at all.
+The quantities also varied: some contained thousands, while others contained none.

-Nestlé Pure Life and Gerolsteiner had the highest average densities, at 807 and 930 microparticles per liter, respectively, compared to 30 for San Pellegrino and 63.1 for Minalba, which had the lowest contamination.
+Thus, Nestlé Pure Life and Gerolsteiner had the highest average concentrations, at 807 and 930 microparticles per liter, respectively, compared with 30 for San Pellegrino and 63.1 for Minalba, which had the lowest contamination levels.

 Particles small enough toenter the bloodstream